Adamantios/FarmIt-Frontend-Client/README.md

 # FarmIt Frontend
 **Developed during my academic thesis.**
-Mobile app for farmers, made with ionic framework, in order to sell their products to the final consumers directly.
+Mobile app for farmers, made for farmers and consumers in order to sell and buy products directly to each other.
 See the [FarmIt Backend](https://github.com/Adamantios/FarmIt-Backend-Client) for the Clients.

 ## Using